flint201/InsTux/README.md

 This project is undergoing active development, run `./update` in your repo directory to get the latest version.

 # Disclaimer
-This project is for education purpose ONLY.
+This project is for education purpose only.
 And the code will be provided as-is, the author does not assume any responsibility for damage of any kind cause by the use of this software.

 # Credits
 Special thanks to contributors of project AimTux for open source such an awesome project, I learned a lot from their code.